TianYu-00/DST-WhereIsIt/README.md

         - [ ] Allow players to have their own keybinds

-### Code refactor
-Ok lets refactor some of the codes first before player in game key binds.
-Player in game key binds would prob gonna be a lot of logic so its best to do refactor before it.

 ### Allow users to have their own keybinds

 - Move all keybinds to in game instead of mod config.